-Normally you would use octopus but I’m guessing you don’t like octopus if you’re looking for a substitute, or just want to try something new.
-The best fish to use for takoyaki is a firm white fish like Cod.
+Normally, you’d use octopus.
+But I’m guessing you don’t like octopus if you’re looking for a substitute.
+O maybe you just want to try something new!

-Other fishes include coley, pollock, haddock, hake, halibut, and mahi-mahi.
+Other fish to consider include coley, pollock, haddock, hake, halibut, and mahi-mahi.

 Takoyaki cod ball recipe with white fish